What lessons can Australian learn from the social, environmental and economic success of the Nordic nations?

 The Nordic Policy Centre is partnering with Deakin University on the first series of research papers.
-Andrew Scott is a Professor of Politics and Policy at Deakin University.
+Emeritus Professor Andrew Scott was the inaugural convenor of the Nordic Policy Centre from 2018 to 2023.
 His fifth book, Northern Lights, expresses the results of his enquiry into lessons for Australia from the continuing policy achievements of Sweden and other nations of Nordic Europe including through their: reduction of income and wealth inequalities, reduction of child poverty, democratising of access to public education, adoption of more family-friendly workplace arrangements; provision of comprehensive paid parental leave; support for employment transitions of mature-aged workers; and fair, sustainable management of natural resource wealth.

 - Climate Change

 - Education & Training